 Once connected, you should see the status of your printer at the top of the Station.
 It'll stay green for just a few seconds and then fade to transparent.
 If the connection is ever lost, the bar will turn red.
 If that happens, make sure the device and the printer are still connected to WiFi, and go back to reconnect in Step 2.

 Troubleshooting Connection Issues

-- If you are trying to print from Android or iOS, First try checking someone in who should get labels.
-Sometimes WiFi printers can only be found when that print job is sent.
+- If you are trying to print from Android or iOS, first try checking in someone who should get labels because sometimes WiFi printers can only be found when the print job is sent.

-- Reset the default printer.
-To do this, go to your device settings-- gear icon on the bottom right (Manned Stations only)-- and select Clear Default Printer.
+- Reset the default printer from the Settings on the bottom right of the Manned Station, and select Clear Default Printer.
 Force close the app and then try again!